 Oh, yes.
 I also looked on the Internet for whatever happened to Paul Hogan.
 Not a pretty sight.
 Why Paul Hogan?
 The Outback gives you huge knives to play with your food.
 I was buttering a dainty bit of bread with a knife that looked like it belonged on a Rhino ranch and it reminded me of Crocodile Dundee, who was played by Paul Hogan.
 How could I resist.
 As I said, not a pretty sight.
 Probably better off not knowing.

 Anyway, since I am sharing this with my food blog, I will describe the rest of the meal.
 We started with coconut shrimp appetizer.
 Excellent.
 Plump shrimp encrusted with coconut.
 Fresh flavor and not at all greasy.
 The dipping sauce was a sort of marmalade.
 Good, but Red Lobster still holds the prize for best coconut shrimp on the planet because of its Pina Colada sauce.

 A word about vegetarianism.
 I still have a pang of old guilt hanging on about eating part of a creature that probably lived and died in the most horrific of ways.
 So, blessing the food is a way of easing my conscience.
-When I was a vegetarian, an activist vegetarian, I noticed that none of the causes I was ranting about were affected in the least.
+When I was a vegetarian, an activist vegetarian, I noticed that none of the causes I was ranting about affected meat-eaters, ranchers, or the meat industry in the least.
 Plus, well, never mind.
 I’ll blog about vegetarianism later.
 Suffice it to say that I am mostly at peace with my eating habits now.